chrissheppard41/Docker-Transmission-OpenVPN-Jackett-Sonarr-Radarr-nginx/README.md

 ```
 cap_add:
-  - NET_ADMIN # Giving this container privlage access on this network
+  - NET_ADMIN # Giving this container privilege access on this network
 network_mode: server_default # Telling this container that it's main network is the server default (can be any name)
 ```
 (network_node is also known as --net) <br>